GareBear3602/Speed-Break/README.md

 # Speed-Break

-Wanna see some REAL Speed?
-Well look no further, becuase we got cars and we got roads.
-Ever wanted to drive a car through some rings to rack up some points, well now you can!
+Ever wanted to drive cars and drive through Rings?
-Get ready, casue speed will never be the same again.
-Kachow!
+Well now you have the chance with SpeedBreak!

+Controls:
+  WASD to move
+    Tap W or S to accelerate or deccelerate
+  Space or Mouse to begin the game

+ Goal:
+  There are 3 laps and a lot of Rings, so see how many points you can get